Formalized Run-Time Analysis of Active Learning -- Coalgebraically in Agda: Key Ideas Natural Number Guessing

 \begin{example}[Binary search, \agdaref{NatExamples.SimpleLogLearner}{simple-bisect}{In Agda, we use the full definition of learner that also contains a result set $R$.}] As the learner's state set, consider these intervals on $\N$:

+where $+$ denotes the disjoint union of sets.
 The state of the learner describes the range in which the teacher's secret number must be.

-Initially, the learner starts with half open intervals and tries to find the next power of 2 that is bigger than the teacher's secret number.
-Once the learner found out the number is lower, the learner performs a binary search.
+Initially, the learner starts with half-open intervals and tries to find the next power of 2 that is bigger than the teacher's secret number.
+Once the learner has found out that the number is lower, the learner performs a binary search.
 Note that there is a difference between the learner \emph{already knowing} the correct number and \emph{having guessed} it: if the learner ends up in the singleton interval $[n,n]$, then the learner knows the secret number must be $n$, but it takes one more guess to prove the learner right.
-A similar example run is listed in \autoref{run:knowB4guess}. \end{example}
+A similar example run is listed in \autoref{run:knowB4guess}. \end{example} Dually to the learner, the teacher receives guesses and answers:

 \begin{definition}[\agdaref{NatLearning}{NatTeacher}{}] A \emph{teacher} consists of a set $T$, an element $s_0\in T$, and a map: